Could your employer help us to save lives?

-“In the end I hope my research will speed up diagnosis.
-In the end we hope to develop either a blood or a cervical smear-based test, that could be used by GPs in combination with a CA125 test and ultrasound scans to rule out ovarian cancer.
-It could also have other uses for example before primary surgery as a test to see who needs surgery from a specialist and who doesn’t need such a big surgical intervention.
+Dr Liz Moore, ovarian cancer researcher: “In the end I hope my research will speed up diagnosis.
+We hope to develop either a blood or a cervical smear-based test, that could be used by GPs in combination with a CA125 test and ultrasound scans to rule out ovarian cancer.

-Thank you to all of the organisations currently working with us:
+Thank you to the organisations currently working with us:

 "We at the BMA are thrilled to be working with Target Ovarian Cancer, the UK’s leading ovarian cancer charity, for 2017.
 Target Ovarian Cancer was nominated by a member of staff as a charity close to their heart, and we voted overwhelmingly to support them and help them beat this devastating disease and transform the lives of women with ovarian cancer across the UK.

 We’ve had fantastic support from the Target Ovarian Cancer team.
 From receiving deliveries of balloons, leaflets and posters so we can raise awareness of the symptoms, to having a dedicated member of staff who’s there if we have any queries, it’s been a great experience.
 It certainly looks like we’ll smash our target and raise awareness as well as much-needed funds for this fantastic charity."

 Rob Kidney, British Medical Association